Posted: 9/26/17 | September 26th, 2017

 For us, learning about where you are in the world is an essential part of traveling.
 Instead of reading history books and researching your days away online, we’ve found that a fun way to learn is by watching movies.
 After a year traveling around Southern and East Africa, we’ve logged hours and hours doing just that.

-Many of these movies gave us that initial urge to make our way to this less-traveled continent.
+Many of these travel movies gave us that initial urge to make our way to this less-traveled continent.
 Scenes of heartbreak, rolling landscapes, and wild animals told us we just had to get to Africa and explore for ourselves.

 The movies below cover a wide range of topics and genres, but all are based on true events that happened in Africa and give a greater understanding of what traveling there is like.

 Out of Africa is that movie about Africa that everyone knows and adores.
 Romance, rolling plains, and lions — what’s not to love?
 We couldn’t help mentioning it, because, as clichéd as it is, it is one of our favorite movies about Africa.
 The scenery and landscapes are entrancing, and the breathtaking cinematography convinced us to get ourselves to the continent.

 However, just a few decades ago there were no conservation efforts to help these mystical animals.
-But primatologist Diane Fossey spent 18 years of her life studying the social interactions of mountain gorilla families in the Virunga Mountains of Rwanda; without her efforts, it is a real possibility the animals would have been extinct today.
+But primatologist Dian Fossey spent 18 years of her life studying the social interactions of mountain gorilla families in the Virunga Mountains of Rwanda; without her efforts, it is a real possibility the animals would have been extinct today.
 This 1988 drama chronicles her life’s work — both her struggles and achievements — and her mysterious death.
 The film depicts just how deep a bond between animal and human can grow.